Skip to content

 Transfer Data

 DelftBlue has limited disk space, both in your /home directory and on the scratch disk (/scratch).
-In order to move large files to and from the machine, you should use a file transfer job.
-In your transfer job script, you can use the command-line tools described below as you wish.
-The data transfer nodes have a dedicated and fast connection to the central TU Delft storage, so using a file transfer job will dramatically speed up moving large files.
+In order to move large files to and from the machine, you can use the linux tools described below on the login nodes, which have access to the TU Delft central storage.

 Command line tools